MUTANT BIG CATS - WHITE TIGERS (PAGE 1)

-Because no more white tigers were being allowed out of India, NZP mated Mohini to Sampson (her mother Radha's brother, imported to Washington from Ahmedabad Zoo, India in 1963), her orange uncle and half-brother (thanks to inbreeding) who carried the white gene.
+Ralph S. Scott brought back at least two wild caught orange tigers for the National Zoo, including a male named "Mighty Mo", who was paired with Mohini for breeding, without success, so he was replaced by "Uncle Samson".
+Because no more white tigers were being allowed out of India, NZP mated Mohini to Samson (her mother Radha's brother, imported to Washington from Ahmedabad Zoo, India in 1963), her orange uncle and half-brother (thanks to inbreeding) who carried the white gene.
 One of their offspring, Ramana, was mated back to Mohini resulting in the white female, Rewati.
 When first introduced, Sampson bit off part of Mohini's ear!
 Unfortunately, inbreeding depression was starting to show up; Rewati had a crooked spine and short limbs and at one point her hind legs were paralyzed and she was crawling in circles.
 While visiting New Delhi Zoo, Marshal Tito, President of Yugoslavia, also requested white tigers for Belgrade Zoo, but was refused by the Zoo.

 Chart 03: Mohan's Line via Mohini in the USA (large image, opens in new window)

 In spite of the agreement with New Delhi Zoo, because of the expense of keeping the white tigers the Maharajah threatened to release them all into the forest.
 As a result he received permission to sell two more pairs to foreign zoos.
 A brother and sister pair, Champak and Chameli, went to Bristol Zoo in 1963 at a cost of $10,000 each (£7,000) where they produced several litters, all white, but only 4 females (Sumuti, Nirmala, Chandra and Shubra) progressed well.
 According to the Leipzig studbook the pair produced 5 cubs on May 6 1970: 4 females, Nirmala, Seeta, Shubra and Nandini, plus 1 male that died on May 8 1970 at 2 days old.
 Champak died in 1970.
-He was replaced in 1975 by Roop (son of Raja and Radha).
+He was replaced in 1975 by Roop (son of Raja and Radha), who had been acquired in 1970.
 Roop and Sumuti produced white cubs of which Akbar II, Jehand and Chandra survived.
 Roop and Nirmali produced Shiva.